 The paper presents several methods to analyze how communities change over time in the citation network.
 The methods are based on a graph representation of the citation community at given time stamps with nodes representing papers and edges representing citations.
 External information such as author names, institutions, and existing keyword classifications is not used.
 The prediction methods are composed of different combinations of proposed building block algorithms for node prediction, edge prediction, and community detection.
 The node prediction analyzes the change in previous years in the number of citations and gives higher probability to highly cited papers.
 After the node prediction, six link prediction algorithms are compared to analyze the performance.
-The analysis showed that only the link prediction methods can be classified into two categories that contribute to the performance of the community detection.
+The analysis showed that the link prediction methods can be classified into two categories that contribute to the performance of the community detection.
 The Louvain method is used as the basic community detection method.
+Three topic detection methods are used to label the detected communities.
+The TF/IDF (Term Frequency/Inverse Document Frequency) method is a widely accepted method in IR (Information Retrieval) and is used to extract representative terms, in this case labels, from documents.
+The Keyword Extraction method uses a statistical algorithm and natural language process technology to analyze the text and identify terms of importance.
+The Concept Tagging method gives a high-level abstraction of a given text by utilizing natural language process techniques with external databases such as DBpedia or OpenCyc and returns concepts which were not directly mentioned in the text itself.
 The basic community analysis building blocks are organized in four different methods to provide an analysis of the order in which the methods can be used and of their individual contribution to the performance of the prediction.
-To analyze the models, two citation networks from the Stanford Large from High Energy Physics Theory (18479 papers, 136428 citations) and High Energy Physics (30566 papers, 347414 citations).
+To analyze the models, two citation networks from the Stanford Large Network Dataset Collection from High Energy Physics Theory (18,479 papers, 136,428 citations) and High Energy Physics (30,566 papers, 347,414 citations) are used.